This story was updated Oct. 27, 2020 with new studies on vitamin D and COVID-19.

 Vitamin D is naturally present in few foods, but it’s added to others and is also available as a supplement.
 Three ounces of cooked salmon has 570 IUs, while 3 ounces of rainbow trout has 645.
 A cup of 2% vitamin D-fortified milk has 120.

 But during the pandemic, it may be wise to take more, says JoAnn Manson, MD, DrPH, a professor of medicine at Harvard Medical School and chief of the Division of Preventive Medicine at Brigham and Women's Hospital.
-"The recommended dietary allowance of vitamin D is 600-800 IU/daily, but during this period, a multivitamin or supplement containing 1,000-2,000 IU/daily of vitamin D would be reasonable," she told Medscape.
+"The recommended dietary allowance of vitamin D is 600-800 IU/daily, but during this period, a multivitamin or supplement containing 1,000-2,000 IU/daily of vitamin D would be reasonable," she told Medscape earlier this year.

 Vitamin D toxicity can occur with doses of 50,000 to 60,000 IUs daily, experts say.
 Too much can lead to a buildup of calcium in the blood, along with vomiting, weakness, frequent urination, and an irregular heartbeat.

 As COVID-19 cases have climbed, Tracy A. Pearson, 45, of Los Angeles, a doctoral student and university employee who also has a law degree, began researching to see what might help reduce her risk, in addition to social distancing and hand-washing.

 She has asthma and is on medication for it.
 And her lungs can be fragile.
 "When I get a cold, I get pneumonia, more often than not," she says.
 She soon found the vitamin D-COVID-19 research and talked it over with her doctor.